mrlarson2007/AI-Pairing-Lead-Time-Simulation/PROJECT_PLAN.md

 ### AI Enhancement Parameters

 - **Coding speedup:** 30% faster for both initial coding and rework/bug fixing
-- **Quality impact:** No change in defect rates (developers become too trusting of AI)
+- **Quality impact:** No change in defect rates (AI introduces different types of defects that negate quality improvements)
 - **Application:** Applies to all development scenarios (individual work, pair work)
 - **Scope:** Speed improvement only - quality effects come from pair programming
-- **Combination:** AI speed benefits stack with pair programming quality benefits
+- **Realistic assessment:** While AI helps with coding speed, it often introduces logic errors, edge case misses, and over-reliance issues

 *[Additional parameters to be captured through Q&A]*